vsphere-tmm/vsphere-supervisor/nsx-requirements.md

 Route Map Document Reference \- [NSX Route Map](https://techdocs.broadcom.com/us/en/vmware-cis/nsx/vmware-nsx/4-2/administration-guide/tier-0-gateways/create-an-nsx-route-map.html)

 #### Static Routing
-The configuration for static routes has to be added after creating a T0 Gateway in NSX Manager by UI/API to route traffic to external networks.
-No additional configuration is required on T1 Gateways as the T1 Gateway has a default static route to the connected T0 Gateway.
+The configuration for static routes must be added after creating a T0 Gateway in NSX Manager by UI/API to route traffic to external networks.
+No additional configuration is required on T1 Gateways, as the T1 Gateway has a default static route to the connected T0 Gateway.
 The static route's next hop IP address must exist in a subnet associated with one of the edge gateway uplink interfaces; otherwise, the static route configuration will fail.

 NSX Static Routes Configuration Documentation Reference [Configure an NSX Static Route](https://techdocs.broadcom.com/us/en/vmware-cis/nsx/vmware-nsx/4-2/administration-guide/tier-0-gateways/configure-an-nsx-static-route.html).